Pale Horse Pale Rider Spiritual

-Pale Horse, Pale Rider is a deeply spiritual novel engaging faith and mortality.
-Through the journey of its protagonist, Miranda, it explores the human search for a greater purpose and identity, while grappling with the presence of a higher power in everyday life.
+Miranda, it explores the human search for a greater purpose and identity, while grappling with the presence of a higher power in everyday life.

 Miranda faces the many obstacles life throws at her and comes out a deeper, wiser version of who she used to be.